-ESV is responsible (in the State of Victoria) for the protection of underground and underwater structures from the corrosive effects of stray electrical currents – electrolysis.
+An objective of ESV is to protect underground and underwater structures from the corrosive effects of stray electrical currents – electrolysis.

 Electrolysis is the effect of stray electrical currents on buried metallic structures.

 An electrolysis mitigation system is designed to reduce the effects on metallic structures of the leakage of stray electrical currents.
-It comprises the feeder cables, the substation equipment and drainage bonds connected to the feeders – installed to minimise the effects of stray currents – and the electrolysis box and panel at the structure connection point.
+It comprises the feeder cables, the substation equipment and drainage bonds connected to the feeders.

 In discharging our responsibility to oversee the management of electrolysis mitigation, ESV is advised by the Victorian Electrolysis Committee (VEC).